jogurtnik/insideview/README.md

 ## Release
 Project is still under development and hasn't been officially released.
-Release date is at this moment uknown andas soon as there will be such thing as release date it will be announced here as well.
+Release date is at this moment uknown and as soon as there will be such thing as release date it will be announced here as well.
 Although it should be something like Q2/Q3 2019.